Key takeaways

 Teams often begin with email, Excel, and chat, which creates version-control issues and lost context.
 As you grow, these gaps turn into real risk.

-When your stack addresses these issues, your monthly close gets faster, accuracy improves, and compliance becomes routine rather than a scramble.
-For context, explore Vintti’s recommendations and Dolins Group’s overview.
+When your accounting software for remote teams addresses these issues, your monthly close gets faster, accuracy improves, and compliance becomes routine rather than a scramble.
+According to ICAI's guidance notes on audit and assurance, maintaining proper audit trails and internal controls is critical regardless of whether teams are co-located or remote.

 Core features to look for in accounting tools for remote teams

-• Real-time dashboards for revenue, expenses, cash flow, burn, and runway, see cash-flow dashboard guidance
+- Real-time dashboards for revenue, expenses, cash flow, burn, and runway

 Tool categories and examples for accounting tools for remote teams